 Once you've found the email you're looking for, check the box next to it to select it.
 You can also select multiple emails by checking the boxes next to each one.

 Once you've selected the email(s) you want to unarchive, click on the ''Move to inbox'' button at the top right side of the page.
-The icon looks very similar to the Archive button, but
+The icon looks very similar to the Archive button, but it will unarchive your Gmail email.

 Clicking this will move your email(s) back to your inbox, making it much easier to find.
 The message should appear in order of the date and time it was sent.
 You've now successfully unarchived an email in Gmail!